josephresearch/LCD_Network/README.md

-This repository contains simulation scripts and data for the folowing preprint:
+This repository contains simulation scripts and data for the folowing article:

 **Daniel Tan, Dilimulati Aierken, Pablo L. Garcia, and Jerelle A. Joseph.
 "Biomolecular condensate microstructure is invariant to sequence-encoded molecular and macroscopic properties".
 Soft Matter (2025)**